The Ethical Standards of the “Journal of Applied Research in Electrical Engineering (JAREE)”

 Publication Ethics and Publication Malpractice Statement

 JAREE's publication decision is based on a codified process.
 Journal policies are a part of this process.
-Content compatibility of each submitted paper with the scope of journal is one of the journal policies.
-Submitted papers must be free of allegations such as libel, copyright infringement and plagiarism.
-Reviewer comments are another part of decision process.
+Content compatibility of each submitted paper with the scope of the journal is one of the journal policies.
+Submitted papers must be free of allegations such as libel, copyright infringement, and plagiarism.
+Reviewer comments are another part of the decision process.
 The results of these two parts determine the final decision for each paper.
 JAREE has been authorized to select valuable submitted papers for publication.

-JAREE has commitment to protect all information of submitted articles from untrusted ones.
+JAREE has a commitment to protect all information of submitted articles from untrusted ones.
 In this regard, JAREE’s editorial boards such as reviewers and advisers are only able to access the information.

 Identification of and Dealing with Allegations of Research Misconduct

-Publisher and editor of the journal take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.
+The publisher and editor of the journal take reasonable steps to identify and prevent the publication of papers where research misconduct has occurred, including plagiarism, citation manipulation, and data falsification/fabrication, among others.
 In no case shall the journal or its editor encourage such misconduct, or knowingly allow such misconduct to take place.
 In the event that the journal’s publisher or editor is made aware of any allegation of research misconduct relating to a published article in the journal, the publisher or editor shall follow COPE’s guidelines in dealing with allegations.

 If there is a suspicion of misconduct, the editorial board will carry out a comprehensive investigation and if the allegation seems to raise valid concerns, the accused author will be contacted and given an opportunity to explain the issue.
-If the misconduct is established beyond reasonable doubt, the Editor-in-Chief may implement the following actions:
+If the misconduct is established beyond a reasonable doubt, the Editor-in-Chief may implement the following actions:

 Specifications of a Good Scientific Practice

 Authors should refrain from misrepresenting research results.
-Maintaining integrity of the research and its presentation can be achieved by following the rules of good scientific practice, as listed below:
+Maintaining the integrity of the research and its presentation can be achieved by following the rules of good scientific practice, as listed below: